 We maintain a large quantity of sensitive information, including confidential business and patient health information in connection with our preclinical and clinical studies, and is subject to laws and regulations governing the privacy and security of such information.
 In the United States, there are numerous federal and state privacy and data security laws and regulations governing the collection, use, disclosure and protection of personal information, including health information privacy laws, security breach notification laws, and consumer protection laws.
 Each of these laws is subject to varying interpretations and constantly evolving.
 In addition, we may obtain health information from third parties (including research institutions from which it obtains clinical trial data) that are subject to privacy and security requirements under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
-Depending on the facts and circumstances, we could be subject to criminal penalties if it knowingly obtains, uses or discloses individually identifiable health information maintained by a HIPAA covered entity in a manner that is not authorized or permitted by
+Depending on the facts and circumstances, we could be subject to criminal penalties if we knowingly obtain, use or disclose individually identifiable health information maintained by a HIPAA covered entity in a manner that is not authorized or permitted by HIPAA.

 Certain states have also adopted comparable privacy and security laws and regulations, some of which may be more stringent than HIPAA.
-For example, California enacted the California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020.
+For example, California enacted the California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020 and the California Privacy Rights Act ("CPRA"), which went into effect on January 1, 2023.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-The CCPA may increase our compliance costs and potential liability.
-Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the United States, which could increase our potential liability and adversely affect our business.
+The CPRA significantly expanded the CCPA.
+For example, the CPRA requires that the use, retention and sharing of personal information of California residents be reasonably necessary and proportionate to the purposes of collection or processing, granting additional protections for sensitive personal information, and requiring greater disclosures related to notice to residents regarding retention of information.
+The CPRA also created a new enforcement agency - the California Privacy Protection